Back to all posts

 Falsified run counts and timestamps

-Prefetch disabled
+Prefetch disabled before the attack

 Putting it together